Can financing smallholder farmers help feed nine billion people?

 Feeding 7, going on 9 billion people, by 2050 presents enormous pressure to the food system.
 Farmers all over the world are increasingly required to produce enough food, while simultaneously reducing adverse impacts on the environment and adapting to climate change.

-Optimising agricultural productivity will be essential to meeting increased demand for food.
+Optimising agricultural productivity will be essential to meeting the increased demand for food.
 However, inadequate access to finance often presents a barrier for smallholder farmers looking to invest in their microenterprises and in more sustainable agricultural practices.
 Oikocredit is challenging this by partnering with other social enterprises to reduce production risks and ensure optimal harvests.

 A social return